 The opportunities and need to involve some stakeholders through their active participation in the implementation of the plan should also be taken into account.
-In fact the plan shall foresee appropriate actions to allow the involvement of well-identified and appropriate stakeholders in the implementation of relevant measures.
+In fact the plan shall foresee appropriate actions to guarantee the direct involvement of well-identified and appropriate stakeholders in the implementation of relevant measures, including landowners and land managers.
 To verify whether the plan is involving (all) the right stakeholders, it would be useful to briefly discuss why involving them would ensure the sound implementation of the foreseen measures and of the plan as a whole.